ShubhamGupta2610/Fraud-Detection-mlops/README.md

 Adaptive Fraud & Risk Scoring Engine is a production-inspired machine learning system designed to detect fraudulent financial transactions in real time.

-Unlike traditional fraud detection projects that stop at model training, this project covers the complete ML lifecycle:
+Unlike a typical fraud-detection portfolio notebook that stops at model training, this project is scoped to cover the complete ML lifecycle:

 * Real-time transaction scoring
 * Streaming feature engineering
-* Imbalanced learning
+* Imbalanced learning, done rigorously (not just "tried SMOTE")
 * Explainable AI using SHAP
 * Drift detection
 * Automated retraining pipelines
-* Load testing and scalability
+* Load testing and horizontal scalability
 * Monitoring dashboards
 * Production deployment practices

-The objective is to learn how modern fraud detection systems are designed, deployed, monitored, and continuously improved in real-world financial organizations.
+The objective is to learn — deeply, not just superficially — how modern fraud detection systems are designed, deployed, monitored, and continuously improved in real-world financial organizations, and to have the research notes and experiment logs to prove that understanding in an interview.

 ---